 The York Environmental Sustainability Institute has been created to ensure that York's world-leading researchers can operate in an inter-disciplinary setting to undertake the research needed to tackle major environmental issues.
 It brings together researchers working on environmental questions across a broad range of disciplines and is open to all York researchers and their collaborators.

 The Human Computer Interaction research group at the University of York is one of the oldest in the UK.
-It is part of the university-wide York HCI group, which includes members in the departments of Engineering, Psychology and Sociology.
+It is part of the university-wide York HCI group, which includes members in the departments of Psychology, Sociology and the School of Physics, Engineering and Technology.
 The group undertakes research into the design and evaluation of interactive systems from both theoretical and applied perspectives.
 The group has a highly interdisciplinary approach drawing on methodologies from anthropology, computer science, mathematics, psychology and sociology.

 YNiC was established in 2005 with funding from Wellcome and Wolfson.
 YNiC offers state of the art neuroimaging facilities including MRI and MEG.
 Recent additional investment has provided equipment for transcranial magnetic stimulation (TMS).
 Research undertaken at YNiC largely focuses on cognitive and sensory processing in health and disease, and on neuroimaging methods.
 Collaborative research between YNiC and the Department of Chemistry has ledto the establishment of the Centre for hyperpolarization in MRI (CHyM), a multi-disciplinary centre of the Departments of Chemistry, Psychology, and Biology, and HYMS, funded by the Wellcome Trust.

-YPI was established in 2010 in the Department of Physics, as a collaboration between the University and the EPSRC, with £6M of investment over 5 years, including 3 new academic appointments.
+YPI was established in 2010 in the School of Physics, Engineering and Technology, as a collaboration between the University and the EPSRC, with £6M of investment over five years, including three new academic appointments.
 Part of the YPI research programme seeks to develop cold non-equilibrium plasmas for therapeutic purposes.

 A long-standing grouping with excellence in computational structural biology, protein crystallography, and biological NMR spectroscopy.
 It embraces the activities of 10 PIs and 50 research staff with multiple grants from the Wellcome Trust, BBSRC, the British Heart Foundation, Research Councils and EU.
 Research in the area of chronic diseases encompasses bacterial pathogenesis, diabetes, malaria, leishmaniasis and Alzheimer's, focussing on structure-based approaches to protein function and drug discovery.